zwave-js/zwave-js-ui/README.md

 - Values ids unique strings have changed, in Z2M valueIds were identified by `<nodeId>/<commandClass>/<endpoint>/<index>` now them are `<nodeId>/<commandClass>/<endpoint>/<property>/<propertyKey?>` where `property` and `propertyKey` (can be undefined) can be both numbers or strings based on the value.
 So essentially if you are using Hass or Mqtt functions all topics will change, [here](https://github.com/zwave-js/zwavejs2mqtt/pull/20/files#diff-4a25087ac983e835241cfb02c43c408df47b81f77546ef07c4dcfe9acf019eeeR4) you can see how I have translated some valueids of `devices.js` from the old format to the new one.
 - List values are no longer handled as `strings` but as `numbers` by default.
 For example to change a Thermostat Mode in Z2M you used to send `Heat` or `Off` now you will need to send `1` (Heat) or `0` (Off).
 This will make it lot easier to handle list values
 - All bitmask values are now splitted in separeted values and are booleans.
 The same for rgb colors, now all colors will be handled separately, there will be a valueId to control Red (0-255), another for Green (0-255) and so on...
 There is an open issue on zwavejs to also create a valueId with the hex color string.
 Also now some values are splitted in `targetValue` and `currentValue`, the first one is used to send commands the second one to see the actual state.
 This could seems tricky at first sight but there are some reasons behind this.

-### Why Zwavejs

-1. Entirely written in JS (Typescript).
-This is good for many reasons:
-   - We can drop the `node-openzwave-shared` that is maintained by me but would need a complete refactor and it's hard to maintain both projects.
-   - It will not require to compile OZW and we can have more control of updates/versions with zwavejs releases.
-   - JS is my main programming language and it's easier also for me to look at the source code and find/help with bugs
-2. Better support/collaboration: OZW is widely used and the author had many other related projects to maintain/support causing many delays or even no responses at all to some issues.
-Zwave is a good protocol but there are many devices compatibility issues and most of the issues on z2m were related to them.
-This is why I needs a strict collaboration with the lower level driver author to give users a better support with their bugs, so I have team up with @AlCalzone

 ## :nerd_face: Development